Ange Godard: Characterisation

 Come up against Ange at your peril, she's as stubborn and tenacious as they come and will never back down from a fight – she learned that the hard way.
 With Ange, what you see is what you get –loud, funny and ballsy as hell.
 She can't abide a goody-two shoes and she'll put patient over policy every single time – a method that's not ingratiated her with many bosses.
 Her no-nonsense approach can appear severe to colleagues but there's no hiding her huge capacity for empathy.

 Ange is characterised as "ballsy", "tenacious" and "stubborn".
 These traits mean Ange will not back down from a fight and she has a "no-nonsense approach" to work and her colleagues.
 She is not afraid to breach hospital policy if she believes it is in the interest of her patients.
 She is also portrayed as extremely empathetic to patients and her approach makes her a favourite amongst admissions to the YAU.
 Writers have created a back story for Ange, which includes her origins of being raised by a hard working-class family from Glasgow.
 Ange's parents enforced the belief that she could do anything if she worked hard enough.
-Their influence lead Ange's determination to become successful in medicine.
+Their influence led Ange's determination to become successful in medicine.
 Steele has branded Ange as "probably the most emotional surgeon that you will ever see on Holby."
 She stated that Ange did not practise the same detachment process between herself and patients that many other doctors do.
 While interviewed on Lorraine Steele said that on-set surgeon had told her they had never met anyone like Ange, because surgeons are normally "hardened" to the emotional side of the cases.
 Steele revealed that Ange behaves "with all this empathy" because of her past experiences.